 For the first post, you need to stand in the horse stance.
 The horse stance is accomplished by standing with your legs far apart as if you are sitting on a saddle on horseback.
 Bend your knees, lower your rear end and straighten your feet.
 Also, your back should be straight.
 Raise your arms as if you are hugging someone.
-Your elbows should be pointed downward and your fingers on both hands should be pointed towards each other.
+Your elbows should be pointed downward and your fingers on both hands should be pointed toward each other.

-Continuing holding the horse stance.
-The second post is very much the same as the first post except now you extend your arms out and your palms forward.
+Continuing holding the horse stance, the second post is very much the same as the first post, except now you extend your arms out and your palms forward.
 Push just your palms forward and concentrate on the stretch happening between your palms and your shoulder blades.